The 10 Year Neo1973 Anniversary Aftermath

 - Which due to regulations must run proprietary firmware. [↩]

 - Or at least I cannot remember taking it. [↩]

 - See job offering.
 This actually inspired me to use this title, as this is not a high end, state of the art chip (it has up to 4 ARM Cortex A9 cores), but much rather one that is very open, has open documentation and offers accelerated graphics for Xserver (and Wayland, I hope), which almost no other SoC does. [↩]

 - libhybris is the way Jolla and Ubuntu Phone use to get their GNU/Linux userland software to work on Android phones [↩]

 - Which is well known thanks to being used in the Raspberry Pi3.
 The BCM2837 has more problems than just supply, firstly it supporting only 1 GB Ram, secondly the proprietary boot process of the Raspberry Pi – really, the one point it has going for it, is that it can run GNU/Linux GUI at decent, accelerated speeds. [↩]

-- This is not intended to hate on Canonicals Mir, which I consider a not too bad idea and am interesting to see were it will end up. [↩]
+- This is not intended to hate on Canonicals Mir, which I consider a not too bad idea and am interested in seeing were it will end up. [↩]